-The Director named below is retiring and being eligible, offer herself for re-election at the upcoming AGM:
+The Directors named below are retiring and being eligible, offer themselves for re-election at the upcoming AGM:

-Name of Director Tan Poh Hong

-Date of Appointment 26 July 2018

-Date of last re-appointment (if applicable) N.A.

-Age 64

-Country of principal residence Singapore

-The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) After having considered the experience and skills of Ms Tan, the Board with the recommendation of the Nominating Committee, approved the appointment of Ms Tan as Independent Director of the Company.

-Whether appointment is executive, and if so, the area of responsibility Non-Executive
+Name of Director Ow Chin Seng Lim Geok Peng Ow Eei Phurn, Benedict Date of Appointment 31 March 1990 11 July 2017 7 May 2021 Date of last re-appointment (if applicable) N.A.
+N.A.
+N.A.
+Age 69 56 42 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations and the search and nomination process) The Board of Directors of the Company is of the opinion that Mr Ow can continue to contribute positively to the Company after reviewing the NC's recommendation and Mr Ow's extensive experience.
+After having considered the experience and skills of Mr Lim, the Board with the recommendation of the NC, approved the appointment of Mr Lim as Independent Director of the Company.
+The Board of Directors of the Company is of the opinion that Mr Benedict Ow can continue to contribute positively to the Company after reviewing the NC's recommendation and Mr Benedict Ow's extensive experience.
+Whether appointment is executive, and if so, the area of responsibility Executive, primarily responsible for the business and strategic development of the Group Non-Executive Executive, responsible for the overall distribution business of the Group and managing the Group's supply chain operations